aws-observability/terraform-aws-observability-accelerator/README.md

 To post feedback, submit feature ideas, or report bugs, please use the [Issues](https://github.com/aws-observability/terraform-aws-observability-accelerator/issues) section of this GitHub repo.

-If you are interested in contributing to EKS Blueprints, see the [Contribution guide](https://github.com/aws-observability/terraform-aws-observability-accelerator/blob/main/CONTRIBUTING.md).
+If you are interested in contributing, see the [Contribution guide](https://github.com/aws-observability/terraform-aws-observability-accelerator/blob/main/CONTRIBUTING.md).

 ---